-- Aristotle advocates corrective or equity based justice. - Roman political thinkers on the other hand, emphasize on the law of nature as the basis of justice. - Augustine opines that justice is the continual will to render to each his dues.
+- Concept of justice has been widely debated throughout the ages. - Greek political thinkers view justice as an ethical exercise. - Plato treats justice as both a principle of moral conduct and an ideal social order. - Aristotle advocates corrective or equity based justice. - Roman political thinkers on the other hand, emphasize on the law of nature as the basis of justice. - Augustine opines that justice is the continual will to render to each his dues.
 Aquinas describes justice as an intrinsic principle of good action related to the will of proportional distribution and reciprocal transactions.
-With the advent of materialist approach in the study of politics and society. - Utilitarians, like Hume, explains justice in terms of the greatest happiness of the greatest number. - J.S.Mill views justice as an instrument for protecting and safeguarding human liberty.
+With the advent of materialist approach in the study of politics and society.

+- Utilitarians, like Hume, explains justice in terms of the greatest happiness of the greatest number. - J.S.Mill views justice as an instrument for protecting and safeguarding human liberty.
 Justice has been also explained from the legalist perspective Hobbes, Bentham and Austin support the legal concept of sovereignty.
 They argue for the supremacy of the law emanating from the sovereign power. - By rejecting the legal approach to justice, Laski argues that too much emphasis on judicial elements excludes ethical and sociological consideration. - Rawls, giving emphasis on just distribution of primary goods in society, promotes the theory of distributive justice.
 Some political philosophers offer an alternative conception of justice. - The Marxist school, led by Marx and Engels, observes that justice cannot be separated from the overall analysis of class relations and class antagonism in a given society.
 So, the distributive principle should be the economic basis. - The Communitarians from the pluralistic point of view argue that justice should be analysed from the communitarian context and the notion of good is created by the community to which all individuals belong. - The notion of justice in the twenty-first century has become global and cosmopolitan. - It has also been extended to ecological issues.
 However, justice is a dynamic concept.
 In different ages people have added different values to the idea of justice.

 - 1) Write a note on the nature of justice.

-- 2) Explain Greek concept of justice
+- 2) Explain the Greek concept of justice

 - 3) Prepare an essay on liberal views of justice

 - 4) Discuss Marxist approach to justice.

-- 1) Elaborate the concept of justice. - 2) Discuss the ecological concept of justice - 3) Examine the alternative views (Communitarian, Cosmopolitan and Ecological) of justice. - 4) Analyse Plato's view on justice.
+- 5) Discuss the ecological concept of justice

+- 6) Examine the alternative views (Communitarian, Cosmopolitan and Ecological) of justice.

+- 7) Analyse Plato's view on justice.